Road Friction Estimator

 Working with low-excitation data such as this has traditionally been difficult since the indicators of surface friction are not usually recognized until just before a vehicle begins to slip.
 In other words, the model needed to recognize whether the electric vehicle was driving on wet asphalt or ice without any sudden changes in its speed.

 The OEM generated a training data set, in which a driver initiated rapid braking on each surface of the test track to determine the coefficient of friction between the tires and the road surface.
 Acerta then evaluated the resulting data and built a machine learning model to identify the transition points between different road surfaces in the data set.

-Next, Acerta’s data scientists selected several types of machine learning models—one incorporating proprietary algorithms—and tuned their parameters with feature engineering, continuously evaluating their performance on the training data.
-These were then tested on novel data for their speed and accuracy in detecting a change in road surface.
+Next, Acerta’s data scientists selected several types of machine learning models from our AutoPulse platform—one incorporating proprietary algorithms—and tuned their parameters with feature engineering, continuously evaluating their performance on the training data.
+AutoPulse was then tested on novel data for its speed and accuracy in detecting a change in road surface.

 Of the various machine learning model types tested, Acerta’s proprietary models proved to be both the fastest and the most accurate in detecting road surface transitions based on low-excitation vehicle data.
 In the majority of cases, the determination was made in under one second.

-Additionally, in order to enable onboard vehicle deployment to a 12MB MicroAutoBox, Acerta’s engineers were able to compress the machine learning models and their libraries from a default of ~100MB to < 3MB.
+Additionally, in order to enable onboard vehicle deployment to a 12MB MicroAutoBox, Acerta’s engineers were able to compress the relevant AutoPulse machine learning models and their libraries from a default size of ~100MB to < 3MB.